lohitakshcodes/lohitakshcodes/README.md

 ### 🚀 About Me
 - 🌱 I'm learning **React**, **Flask**, and **Machine Learning**
 - 💡 I'm interested in **Open Source Contributions**, **Hackathons**,**Competitive Programming** and building cool projects!
-- 💼 Currently working on: NA
+- 💼 Currently working on: Shopit (personal project)
-- 📫 How to reach me: [email / socials]
+- 📫 How to reach me: lohitakshbisen@gmail.com

 ---